 so that it covers a specific percentage of the outstanding supply of system coins minus the surplus from the Accounting Engine and the one from the Stability Fee Treasury/ies; a mandatory contract that setsinitialDebtAuctionMintedTokens

-s for every collateral type; the implementation depends on every GEB's setup (how many collateral types it has, what percentage of system coins should be covered by each collateral etc)
+every couple of weeks; the implementation depends on every GEB's setup (how many collateral types it has, what percentage of system coins should be covered by each collateral etc)

 There are three levels (or stages) of governance minimization that a GEB (like the one for RAI) will go through: